-The project is expected to commence on April 2024 and the most part to be completed within 120 days after the signing of the contract, including site design, development of the web product itself, content writing, any other relevant activities (except for the trainings and the defect liability period).
+The project is expected to commence on June 2024 and the most part to be completed within 120 days after the signing of the contract, including site design, development of the web product itself, content writing, any other relevant activities (except for the trainings and the defect liability period).
 The timeline provided in Section II outlines the specific milestones and deliverable schedule.
 Any changes to the project duration must be mutually agreed upon by both parties in writing.

-X. CONTRACTUAL TERMS

-The contractual terms, including payment schedules, intellectual property rights, dispute resolution mechanisms, and other relevant provisions, will be negotiated and documented in a separate agreement between UNDP Moldova and the selected IT company.ANNEX 2: QUOTATION SUBMISSION FORM
+ANNEX 2: QUOTATION SUBMISSION FORM

 Bidders are requested to complete this form, including the Company Profile and Bidder’s Declaration, sign it and return it as part of their quotation along with Annex 3: Technical and Financial Offer.
 The Bidder shall fill in this form in accordance with the instructions indicated.
 No alterations to its format shall be permitted and no substitutions shall be accepted.